SpikeInterface/SpikeInterface.github.io/index.rst

 intro
 =====

-**spikeinterface report** is a collection of notebooks that :
+**spikeinterface report** is a collection of notebooks that

-* demonstrate what can be done with the spikeinterface tool
+* demonstrate what can be done with [spikeinterface](https://github.com/SpikeInterface).
-* show detailed benchmarks for spike sorter
+* show detailed benchmarks for spike sorters.
-* serve as a sandbox for future benchmark that can be integrated in spikeforest
+* serve as a sandbox for future benchmarks that can be integrated in the [spikeforest](https://spikeforest.flatironinstitute.org/) website.
-* test some idea
+* test out ideas...

 All notebooks examples